quentinChacon/quentinChacon/README.md

 ### Hi there 👋

-<div> 🎒 I'm currently in school at ENI Ecole Informatique in Nantes. </div>
+<div> 🎒 I'm currently in school at ENI Ecole Informatique Nantes. </div>

 <div> 💻 I'm learning to code in JAVA. </div>